 - wave or tidal power;

-- a run-of-the-river hydropower facility that began operation after July 1, 2003, and has a generating capacity of not more than 30 megawatts, provided the facility is not based on a new dam or a dam identified as a candidate for removal;
+- a run-of-the-river hydropower facility that began operation after July 1, 2003, and has a generating capacity of not more than 30 megawatts, or a run-of-the-river hydropower facility that received a new license after January 1, 2018, under the Federal Energy Regulatory Commission rules pursuant to 18 CFR 16, as amended from time to time, and provided the facility is not based on a new dam or a dam identified as a candidate for removal;

 - a biomass facility that uses sustainable biomass fuel, as defined in Conn.
 Gen. Stat. §16-1(a)(39), (cultivated and harvested in a sustainable manner.
 “Sustainable biomass fuel” does not mean construction and demolition waste, finished biomass products from sawmills, paper mills or stud mills, organic refuse fuel derived separately from municipal solid waste, or biomass from old growth timber stands, except where: (A) such biomass is used in a biomass gasification plant that received funding prior to May 1, 2006, from the Clean Energy Fund established pursuant to section 16-245n, or (B) the energy derived from such biomass is subject to a long-term power purchase contract pursuant to subdivision (2) of subsection (j) of section 16-244c entered into prior to May 1, 2006) and meets certain emissions requirements.

 (B) any electrical generation, including distributed generation (DG), generated from a Class I renewable energy source, provided, on and after January 1, 2014, any megawatt hours that are claimed or counted toward compliance in another province or state, other than Connecticut, shall not be eligible.

 Class II renewable energy source, as defined in Conn.
 Gen. Stat §16-1(a)(21), means electricity derived from: